Vietnamese passport: North Vietnam (1954–1975)

-State of Vietnam (1947 - 1954) and South Vietnam (1954 - 1975)
+State of Vietnam (1947–1954) and South Vietnam (1954–1975)

-Due to censorship from the government, not much is known about the passport of the former South Vietnam.

 A passport with the name "Vietnam" was first issued under the State of Vietnam, which had a red cover at the time.
-The Republic of Vietnam also issued its own passports, but these were generally only available to the wealthy and high-ranking officials due to the exorbitant application fees.
+The Republic of Vietnam also issued its own passports.

 Application

-As of 1 July 2022, there are two methods of applying for a Vietnamese passport: fully online & hybrid (online & offline).
+Since 1 July 2022, there have been two methods of applying for a Vietnamese passport: fully online & hybrid (online & offline).
 Before that, the passport application in Vietnam was performed entirely offline; citizens came to the immigration office and submitted documents.
 Regardless of the method used, an application form is required for the issuance of a passport.

 Forms

 There are 2 types of passport application form:

 Fees

-The Vietnamese passport is one of the cheapest in the world in terms of processing fees.
-As of 2022, the cost for a first-time passport or renewal (if applicant's most recent passport is undamaged and can be submitted with the application) is 200,000 Vietnamese đồng (VND); approximately US$7, and 400,000 Vietnamese đồng (VND) if applicant's most recent passport is damaged or stolen.